What is ficl?

 FICL_SYSTEM

 The system structure associates one or more virtual machines with a dictionary.
 All FICL_SYSTEMS include a link pointer that is used to keep track of every allocated system so that memory can be freed by ficlTermSystem.
 Each system contains a list of virtual machines associated with it.
 Each system has at least one virtual machine.
 In a typical implementation, there is one virtual machine per native OS thread, and there may be several VMs sharing a single FICL_SYSTEM, or one FICL_SYSTEM per VM if the implementation needs to support multiple user sessions in a robust way.
-A FICL_SYSTEM also includes a special dictionary for local variable support (if enabled by FICL_WANT_LOCALS) and another for environment variable support.
-Environment variables describe the configuration of the system in conformance with American National Standard Forth (ANS Forth).FICL_DICT
+A FICL_SYSTEM also includes a special dictionary for local variable support (if enabled by FICL_WANT_LOCALS).
+Environment query constants are stored in a named wordlist within the main dictionary.
+This wordlist can be accessed via theenvironment-wordlist

 A dictionary manages a fixed-size block of contiguous memory.
 It serves two roles: to keep track of allocated memory, and to collect symbol tables called wordlists.
 Each dictionary contains at least one wordlist.
 The dictionary organized memory (perhaps this is too kind) as an array of CELLs that grows from low memory to high memory within fixed limits determined by the FICL_DEFAULT_DICT parameter in sysdep.h.
 A wordlist is the controlling structure of a Ficl symbol table.
 Each wordlist is a hash table containing pointers to FICL_WORDs.
 Each FICL_WORD associates a pointer to code with one or more CELLs of the dictionay.
 Each word usually has a name as well, but this is not required.
 It is possible to create anonymous words using :NONAME.
 Each word's code pointer determines that word's runtime behavior, and by implication the purpose of its payload data.
 Some words interpret their payload as a list of Ficl words, and execute them.
 This is how new behaviors of the language are defined.
 Other words view their payload field as a location in which one or more CELLs can be stored (VARIABLEs, for example).
 At runtime, such words push the address of their payload area onto the parameter stack.FICL_VM